Trobriand Islands: Growing population

-Since 1975, the government of Papua New Guinea has had political control of the island.
-In this time of growth, the population of the island is expanding quickly.
-Therefore, more land has been cleared to accommodate the increasing population.
-However, environmental concerns - such as deforestation - are affecting the islands.
-The government often sends social workers to increase the use of birth control and contraception.
-However, the Trobriand culture is not receptive to outside influences dictating their reproductive norms.
+Since 1975, the government of Papua New Guinea has had political control of the island, and its population has expanded quickly.
+More land has been cleared to accommodate the increasing population.
+Environmental problems, such as deforestation, are affecting the islands.
+The government often sends social workers to increase the use of birth control and contraception, but the Trobrianders are not receptive to outside influences dictating their reproductive norms.
 This means that sex is "the most natural thing in the culture".
 Another effect of Trobriand promiscuity is the rapid spread of HIV/AIDS caused by foreigners on the island.
 The first documented case of HIV/AIDS was reported in 2001.
-Nowadays, HIV has become a major health problem.
+HIV has become a major health problem.
 Since young Trobrianders often have multiple sexual partners before marriage, it is hard to slow the spread of the disease.
 "The moralistic tropes of risk and promiscuity that dominate the language of HIV prevention are not easily accommodated by Trobriand ideations of sexuality, which celebrate premarital sexual activity as healthy and life-affirming, and which stress the productive values of reciprocity and relations of difference."